-To achieve this qualification, the student must successfully demonstrate their achievement of the core component and one occupational specialism component (the Supporting Healthcare occupational specialism includes additional core content, plus one from options A to E).
+To achieve this qualification, the student must successfully demonstrate their achievement of the core component and one occupational specialism component.

 In order to achieve a grade for the core component, the student must attempt both the external examination and ESP sub-components.
 The results from these will be aggregated to form the overall core component grade (A to E and U).
 If students do not attempt one of the sub-components, an overall component grade will be withheld pending the attempt of both.
 If students fail to reach the minimum standard across sub-components after attempting both, they will receive a U grade for the component.

 The student is required to successfully achieve a distinction/merit/pass grade in one of the occupational specialism components.
 If the student fails to reach the specified level of attainment, they will receive a U grade.